chadallen210/telco_classification_project/README.md

 <hr style="border-top: 10px groove blueviolet; margin-top: 1px; margin-bottom: 1px"></hr>

 > - Created 3 classification models - LogisticRegression, DecisionTree, and RandomForest - and tested them with a list of 6 features - 'auto_pay', 'tenure_months', 'paperless_billing', 'contract_type', 'internet_service_type', 'family' - each having at least 20% correlation.
-> - Each model predicted customer churn equally well, between 79-80%, using the listed features.
+> - Each model predicted customer churn equally well on the train dataset, between 79-80%, using the listed features.
 > - Chose the LogisticRegression model as the best model with a 80% accuracy rate for predicting my target value, churn.
 This model outperformed my baseline score of 73% accuracy, so it has value.
 > - Initial exploration and statistical testing revealed that the selected features produced well-fit models, and with more time exploring additional features and/or adjusting hyperparameters could improve the results.